 Even better, stop by the backcountry office to pick up a backcountry camping permit.
 The system is designed to disperse backcountry campers throughout the park, so you’ll never have to worry about overcrowding.

-Thanks for checking out our post about Yosemite’s Lembert Dome – have you been? have any advice?
+Thanks for checking out our post about Yosemite’s Lembert Dome – have you been?
+Do you have any advice?
 We love feedback and hearing about your adventures – post in the comments below!